oliverlloyd/jmeter-ec2/README.md

   `INSTANCE_TYPE="t2.micro"`
   Note.
 Older generation instance types require a different type of AMI (paravirtual vs. hmv).

-  `INSTANCE_AVAILABILITYZONE="eu-west-1b"`
-  Should be a valid value for where you want the instances to launch.

   `USER="ubuntu"`
   Different AMIs start with different basic users.
 This value could be 'ec2-user', 'root', 'admin' etc.